 - Anxiety, confusion, and difficulty sleeping

-- Intense pain in bones and muscles
+- Intense or severe pain in bones and muscle aches or cramping

 The role of medical detox